 Voices of Vision Podcast Series

-The Voices of Vision podcast series features 10 interviews with some of the key people involved in negotiating and implementing the Yukon Final and Self-Government Agreements.
+The podcast series Voices of Vision features 10 interviews with some of the key people who have been involved in the continuing journey of self-government and implementation.
+These interviewers share their stories and experiences in their own words.

 The podcast series was created in 2011.